 REVIEW: GRACEPOINT Episode 7 - Disappearances And Returns

-Episode 7 of Gracepoint aired in the USA, Canada and Australia last night. please read our review below - but be aware that it contains spoilers if you haven't caught up yet.
+Episode 7 of Gracepoint has just aired on ITV Encore.
+Please see our review below - but be aware that it contains spoilers if you haven't caught up yet.

-It is inevitable that in any discussion of Gracepoint that comparison will sooner or later be made to Broadchurch, the UK series on which it is based.
-However, Episode 7 of the FOX TV series saw the long-awaited major plot divergence which clearly confirms that Gracepoint is starting to stand up as a series in its own right.
+It is inevitable that in any discussion of Gracepoint that comparison will sooner or later be made to Broadchurch, the original ITV series on which it is based.
+However, Episode 7 of the US remake saw the long-awaited major plot divergence which clearly confirms that Gracepoint is starting to stand up as a series in its own right.